minter/mxvoice-electron/README.md

 **UNDER RECONSTRUCTION**

-To build packages for release, use the `npm run make` command.
+To build packages for release, use the `yarn dist -- --x64` command.
 This will use the makers defined in `package.json`, along with your current system architecture (e.g., `darwin`) and build any available targets.
+The `--x64` flag ensures Intel-compatible builds on M1/ARM64 systems.

-Build output of `npm run make` will be available in the `out/` subdirectory.
+Build output of `yarn dist -- --x64` will be available in the `dist/` subdirectory.
 Currently, this produces both a `.dmg` and a `.zip` file, with the `.dmg` being preferred.

-To enable debug output of the make command, set this environment variable: `DEBUG=electron-osx-sign*`

 To publish the release to the official Mx.
 Voice GitHub Releases, use `npm run publish`.
 This requires a `GITHUB_TOKEN` environment variable to be set, with permissions to upload releases, as well as environment variables `APPLE_ID` and `APPLE_ID_PASSWORD`, set to a login and an app password with development rights to code-sign and notarize the app.